We find the cheapest bus & train tickets, so you can wander for less.

 Which train should you take from Chicago to Portland?

-2 train services operate from Chicago, Illinois to Portland, Oregon.
-Amtrak usually has more trains scheduled, with 3 trips per day.
+2 train services operate from Chicago to Portland.
+Amtrak usually has more trains scheduled, with 9 trips per day.
 That said, it's still worth comparing the prices and trip durations:

 Frequently Asked Questions